Takao-KONDO/va-simple-expires/readme.txt

 === VA Simple Expires ===
-Contributors: VisuAlive (KUCKLU)
+Contributors: kuck1u
 Donate link: https://github.com/VisuAlive/va-simple-expires
 Tags: automation, expire, expires, expiring, schedule, scheduling Requires at least: 3.8.2
-Tested up to: 3.8.2
+Tested up to: 3.9.0
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is the fork of Simple Expires created by Mr. abmcr.
-Simple plugin which can set up the term of validity of a report.
+Simple plugin which can set up the term of validity.

 == Description ==

 This is the fork of Simple Expires created by Mr. abmcr.
-Simple plugin which can set up the term of validity of a report.
+Simple plugin which can set up the term of validity.

 == Installation ==

 To install VA-Simple Expires:

-1. Upload the "simple-expires" directory and all its contents to your `/wp-content/plugins/` directory.
+1. Upload the "va-simple-expires" directory and all its contents to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==